uarizona-fnsv/templateApp-Workflows-Example/README.md

 # TemplateApp

-TemplateApp is a starter template for building new applications using Vue.js.
-It provides a basic structure and configuration to streamline the development process, enabling your team to focus on application-specific features.
+TemplateApp is a starter template for building new Vue.js applications for Business Affairs.

 ## Table of Contents